AllyMarthaJ/Turtle/README.md

 SEED = 0 // The seed to use.
 0 for today's.
 Integer.
 ```

 Refer to this documentation for command line argument defaults.
+Also use `./turtle --help` for arguments.

 ## Colours
 There is a set of colour syntaxes used to support a variety of terminals: